Is d-flight optimized for the use of a specific browser?

 What should I do before flying a drone?

-Make sure you apply the regulation issued by ENAC.
+Make sure you apply the new European Regulation, reg.2019/947, issued by EASA and the UAS-IT Regulation issued by ENAC.

 Where can I find the information relating to the serial number of chassis, Flight Control System and Ground Control Station which are necessary for the registration of my drone?